 Policy Basis Operational Concepts 1.
 No charge There is no corresponding operational concept for this policy, as it requires no action by either the visiting motorist or the host jurisdiction.
 2. Shadow charge There is no reporting or payment required for travel in host jurisdiction by a visitor.
 However, the host and home jurisdictions must agree to a measurement or estimation methodology of cross-border travel and an approach for reconciliation.
-Charge based on fuel consumption Collect fuel tax at terminal rack.
+3. Charge based on fuel consumption Collect fuel tax at terminal rack.
 Refund or offset fuel taxes against distance-based or time-based charges for all residents (and potentially visitors).
 4. Charge based on time Manual or electronic time permits for visitors issued for varying time increments such as one day, one week, or one month.
-5. Charge based on distance There are two categories of operational concept for distance-based charges on visitors: manual and electronic, summarized as follows.
-Manual operational concept: The host jurisdiction could require visitors to report and pay for all miles for each trip based on manual, self-reported trip reports.
+2

-&lt;sup>2 Several states have existing programs that effectively issue time permits to frequent visitors or commuters who live in one state but work in an adjacent state.
+2 Several states have existing programs that effectively issue time permits to frequent visitors or commuters who live in one state but work in an adjacent state.
 These programs could be used as the foundation for a time-based charge.

-Policy Basis Operational Concepts Although this approach may be the least desirable for a variety of reasons, it is nonetheless feasible. • Electronic operational concept: The host jurisdiction allows visitors to use approved location-based methods to report miles traveled in each jurisdiction and pay their host jurisdiction the RUC corresponding to amounts owed in all states traveled.
+Policy Basis Operational Concepts 5.
+Charge based on distance There are two categories of operational concept for distance-based charges on visitors: manual and electronic, summarized as follows. • Manual operational concept: The host jurisdiction could require visitors to report and pay for all miles for each trip based on manual, self-reported trip reports.
+Although this approach may be the least desirable for a variety of reasons, it is nonetheless feasible. • Electronic operational concept: The host jurisdiction allows visitors to use approved location-based methods to report miles traveled in each jurisdiction and pay their host jurisdiction the RUC corresponding to amounts owed in all states traveled.
 Visitor could pay the host jurisdiction directly or pay their home jurisdiction.
 If the latter, then a multi-state reconciliation process must be in place, which is the subject of sections 2.2 and 2.3.
 Note that this policy alternative is very likely unavailable for visitors who have opted for a non-technology or non-location-based reporting method in their home jurisdiction (e.g., without GPS, they cannot use an electronic method to report distance traveled in the host state), nor is it available for visitors from jurisdictions without distance-based charges, unless the host jurisdiction requires visitors to equip their vehicles with location- and distance-based reporting equipment.
 6. Distance-based, with shadow charges Combination of electronic distance-based charging with shadow charging.
 Distance-based and fuel-based, with or without shadow charges This concept combines electronic distance-based charging with fuel-based charging.
-Optionally, the host jurisdiction could also use shadow charging for visitors with non-location-based reporting from their home jurisdictions.
+Optionally, the host jurisdiction could also use shadow charging for visitors with non- location-based reporting from their home jurisdictions.
 8. Distance-based and time-based This concept combines electronic distance-based charging with time-based charging.